By Peer Water Exchange Posted on Tue 15 Mar 2016, over 6 years ago

 I was impressed by the news of the visit/meeting in Assam a couple of years ago but wanted to see how some of the projects mentioned evolved or came to fruition.
 There have been many, many arsenic mitigation/filtration projects, but they either get neatly summarized or vanish into thin air without giving us the ability to really find out what happened.

-By Project Well Posted on Wed 16 Mar 2016, almost 6 years ago
+By Project Well Posted on Wed 16 Mar 2016, over 6 years ago

 Project Well has been a member of PWX since its inception.
 It is never too late.
 The interaction on the Arsenic subject with Arsenic Knowledge and Action Network is indeed very much needed and participation of all the As mitigation players in the field is definitely crucial to observe the reality and discuss on this PWX platform that can be referred to historically unlike discussions at conferences.
 Welcome again and let us place our writings together on this platform to bring about positive changes in the Arsenic contaminated region.
 Thank you Rajesh for your persistence on improving the platform of PWX even better than before.

-By Project Well Posted on Thu 17 Mar 2016, almost 6 years ago
+By Project Well Posted on Thu 17 Mar 2016, over 6 years ago

 You have an impressive website that is built to share knowledge of Arsenic issues including mitigation.